Jurisprudence (JUGL)

 JUGL 0523.
 Colloquium in Law and Philosophy.
 (4 Credits)

-This seminar will be a unique opportunity to engage with leading legal and philosophical theorists from around the continent.
-Each week, Fordham Law School will host a visiting professor who will discuss a working paper in subjects including (but not limited to) constitutional law, criminal law, private law, and moral and political philosophy.
-On Tuesdays in advance of each session, Professors Bagchi and Zipursky will meet with students to exchange ideas about the paper to be presented.
-Students will submit a short response paper prior to the Tuesday discussions (responses papers will be 1-2 pages, every other week).
-On Thursday, professors and students will engage the author directly about the paper in an extended session.
+This seminar will be a unique opportunity to engage with leading legal and philosophical theorists.
+After a few sessions in which we introduce students to legal philosophical writing, Fordham Law School will host a series of visiting professors, each of whom will discuss a working paper in subjects including (but not limited to) anti discrimination law, criminal law, private law, and moral and political philosophy.
+On Wednesdays, Professors Bagchi and Zipursky will meet with students to exchange ideas about the paper that will be presented the following Monday.
+Students will submit a short response paper prior to the Wednesday discussions (responses papers will be 1-2 pages, every other week).
+On Mondays, professors and students will engage the author directly about the paper in an extended session.
 Students will gain exposure to live philosophical questions in many areas, and develop skills to defend and critique philosophical arguments in the legal and political domain.
 They will practice these skills in a research paper of their own (20-25 pages) in a subject of their choice.
 Students who wish to utilize the seminar for the writing requirement may do so.
 There are no prerequisites.

 JUGL 0529.
 Race, Gender and Crime.
 (2 Credits)